cantineNantes/mustached-robot/README.md

 If you need help or if you want to talk about mustaches, you can do it on twitter or on this [Google Group](https://groups.google.com/forum/#!forum/mustached-robot).

+## Plugins

+-- Plugins are still under development --

+You can develop plugins for Mustached Robot.
+Ouh yeah.
+A plugin is an independant module which can interact at several strategic places of the application.

+With a plugin you can :

+ * Add anything you want on a few specific views
+ * Add form elements and trigger actions according to these elements on the application

+### Develop a plugin

+To create a new plugin, add a module in the "/fuel/app/modules" folder.
+According to the classes and their methods, you will be able to customize Mustached Robot.

+Here are the current classes you can use:

+* Config
+* Form - It allows you to add form elements on some form of the application.
+* Trigger - It allows you to do anything you want after a specific action has been done by the user (example: after a user has checked in, I want my plugin to tweet about it and send me a SMS).

+### Customizables modules

+#### Checkin

+* Configure the checkin form : addElementOnPublicCheckin($fieldname, $before_after)
+* Do something when a user checks in : postCheckin($fieldset)